 Make a "Move!
 Jar"

 You need to move your body to be healthy.
 How can you move?
 You can run!
 You can hop!
 You can skip!
 You can dance!
-Moving helps make your bones strong.
+Moving helps make bones strong.
 Moving also helps your heart stay strong.

 You need to move your body every day.
 Do you ever forget to move?
 You may sit a lot.
 You sit to read.
 You sit to color.
 You sit to watch TV or play video games.
 Sometimes you might need to remember to move your body.